Why should I major in dance?

 What is a typical day like for a dance major?

-The Bachelor of Arts (BA) emphasizes a rigorous studio curriculum in conjunction with multiple academic disciplines giving the student in-depth knowledge of dance that is connected to other humanistic endeavors.
+The Bachelor of Arts (BA) emphasizes a rigorous studio curriculum in conjunction with multiple academic disciplines giving the student a depth of knowledge in dance that is connected to other humanistic endeavors.
 Students meet the degree requirements through course work, concert productions, and independent projects.
 The degree encompasses technical and creative practice, body sciences, theoretical studies in dance, and other areas of inquiry.
 The BA in dance requires a minimum of 120 s.h., including 53 s.h. of work for the major.

 What performance opportunities are available?